-Wheelchair access and assistance dogs
+Wheelchair access, assistance dogs and accessibility

 There is a wheelchair ramp at the front of the museum building, and once inside the ground floor and gardens are accessible to all.

 Mobility scooters should use the side entrance to enter the museum building.

 There is a disabled toilet on the ground floor.